intoeetive/ee_threaded_comments/threadedcomments/README.md

 # Threaded Comments

-Threaded Comment add-on for ExpressionEngine 3 enables nested comments on top of native Comment module and also provides custom comment fields.
+Threaded Comment add-on for ExpressionEngine versions 3, 4, 5 and 6 enables nested comments on top of native Comment module and also provides custom comment fields.

 ## Requirements